Dan Stebbins

-Dan Stebbins is a retired U.S. soccer forward who played three seasons in Major League Soccer and was the 1996 USISL league leading scorer and MVP.
+Dan Stebbins (born November 13, 1969) is an American former soccer player who played as a forward.
+He spent three seasons in Major League Soccer and was the 1996 USISL league leading scorer and MVP.

 Youth

 Stebbins graduated from Rufus King High School in Milwaukee, Wisconsin.
 He played collegiate soccer at the University of Notre Dame from 1987 to 1990.
 During his four seasons with the Fighting Irish, Stebbins scored 11 goals and added 4 assists in 77 games.